Search

 Founder, CEO, Director

-In 2017, Amy launched the Australasian Birth Trauma Association (ABTA).
-She has established a for-purpose organisation focused on the recognition and understanding of birth-related trauma.
+In 2016, Amy cofounded the Birth Trauma Australia (BTA).
+She established a for-purpose organisation focused on the recognition and understanding of birth-related trauma.

 With a multi-disciplinary advisory group of clinicians, Amy has developed the resources and strategies to better prevent, diagnose and effectively manage birth-related trauma.

 Amy’s understanding of the issues many birthing families face has come from her own experience with the forceps delivery of her first child.
-Amy’s vision is to make the invisible visible, and she is passionate about educating health professionals about trauma-informed practice so as to continue driving change in current maternity practices in Australia and New Zealand.
+Amy’s vision is to make the invisible visible, and she is passionate about educating health professionals about trauma-informed practice so as to continue driving change in current maternity practices in Australia.

 Christine Pistone portrait